 The threat and reality of the coronavirus pandemic make it easy to be consumed by panic and fear.
 But this crisis can also be a time for people to grow closer to Jesus and serve those in need.

 “God is clearing out space in our lives,” said Father Joseph McCaffrey, pastor of Holy Spirit Parish in the New Castle area.
-“We are at home more with our families, but what will we do with this time?
-This can be a chance to take a more spiritual perspective if we recognize it.”
+“We are at home more with our families, but what will we do with this time?”

-In an article, “A Faith Response to the Coronavirus,” Paul Canavese, director of The Pastoral Center in Alameda, California, wrote that fear can alert people to dangers and keep them safe, but can also lead to selfish responses.
+In an article entitled “A Faith Response to the Coronavirus,” Paul Canavese, director of The Pastoral Center in Alameda, CA, wrote that fear can alert people to dangers and keep them safe, but can also lead to selfish responses.

 Many people will have more time but less money and freedom in the coming weeks and months.
 Such changes may also have benefits, Father McCaffrey said.

 “Do we store up treasures in heaven or on earth?” he asked.
 “Everything in this life is temporary.
 All our blessings are meant to be used for a higher purpose.”